About this mod

 Class Mode:

-In Class Mode, your companions level up when you do based on their default class/default creature type.
+In Class Mode, your companions level up and gain stats based on their default class/default creature type.
 You may speak to any NPC companion and ask them to "check status".
-You may also use the menu key (default: k key, configurable) to access the Companion Leveler menu.
-The prospective companion must already be following you for them to open the menu.
-Otherwise, you may do this at any time.
+You may also target the companion and use the menu key (default: k key, configurable) to access the Companion Leveler menu.
+The prospective companion must already be following you to open the menu.
+This menu cannot be opened in combat.

 When changing class/type, the selection is memorized by the mod and does not actually change the companion's class/type or modify any files.
 So your Scout companion will still talk about Scout things while they train as a Mage, etc.

-Creature companions have access to Morrowind's original 4 creature types (Normal, Daedra, Undead, Humanoid) as well as 8 new types (Centurion, Spriggan, Goblin, Domestic, Spectral, Insectile, Draconic, Brute).
-All types have favored attributes just like NPC classes, and have the additional benefit of imparting abilities the further you level into that type.
+Creature companions have access to Morrowind's original 4 creature types (Normal, Daedra, Undead, Humanoid) as well as 16 new types (Centurion, Spriggan, etc).
+All types have favored attributes just like NPC classes, and have the additional benefit of imparting multiple abilities the further you level into that type.

 Both NPC and Creature companions have the ability to learn spells based on magic schools trained (NPCs) or creature type (creatures).